 Who is your support network that you simply couldn’t manage without?

 My husband.
 People ask me how I make so many things and I answer “because I do very little else”.
 He even makes pompoms.

 What exciting plans do you have for your business over the next 6-12 months that you’d like to share?

 I’ve a new idea incubating about delving a bit deeper into Creativity for Wellness which feels exciting, I always have new products on the go and I’m increasing the amount of public events I will be attending too so I will be out in public more.
 Follow me on Instagram to see more.

 Want to start up your very own business?

 Sometime the hardest part of getting started is just that: getting started.

-I’m Lucy, a Business Coach and Founder of Brand New Mum, and I work with women 1:1 who are starting or growing their own self-employed ventures and are craving support and missing accountability.
+I’m Lucy, a Business Coach, and I work with women 1:1 who are starting or growing their own self-employed ventures and are craving support and missing accountability.

 I offer 30-min free Consultation Calls to anyone who wants to chat about how to take their ideas forward, to figure out your next steps and talk about how coaching could help.

 Get in touch now to find out how I can help you: